nditcommunity/nditcommunity.github.io/README.md

 # Neurodiversity In Tech Website

-## Permissions
+## Helping

 ### Who is allowed to help?

 Anyone can help!
 You don't need open-source experience, and you don't need to be neurodivergent to help the cause.

+### What's the process?

-1. Clone the project locally.
+1. **Clone:** Clone the project locally.
 Don't make a fork.
-2. Choose a ticket from the "To Do" column of [our issue board](https://github.com/orgs/nditcommunity/projects/1) that you think you can complete in under a week.
+2. **Ticket:** Choose a ticket from the "To Do" column of [our issue board](https://github.com/orgs/nditcommunity/projects/1) that you think you can complete in under a week.
-3. Assign it to yourself.
+3. **Assign:** Set to yourself.
-4. Move to the "In Progress" column.
+4. **Move ticket:** Drag ticket to the "In Progress" column.
-5. Create a local branch with issue number plus 1-3 words summarizing of ticket, such as `6-favicon` or `18-day-night-toggle`.
+5. **Create branch:** Name the local branch with the issue number plus 1-3 words summarizing of ticket, such as `6-favicon` or `18-day-night-toggle`.
-6. Try your best to get it started.
+6. **Start:** Try your best to get it started.
-7. Create a Pull Request (PR) into `main`.
+7. **Pull request:** Create a PR into `main`.
 It doesn't need to be complete yet; you can create one as soon as you start working on the ticket & keep pushing onto it.
-8. Fill in the automated PR template that will pop up.
-If it's still in progress, just note that in the description, and ignore everything below the "Type of change" section.
+8. **PR template:** Fill in auto-generated template that will pop up.
+If it's still in progress, just note such in the description, and ignore everything below the "Type of change" section.
-9. When it's ready for code review or you have a question, assign it to an [owner](https://github.com/nditcommunity/ndit-website) with any questions right in the PR's "Conversation" tab.
+9. **Request review:** When it's ready for code review or you have a question, assign it to an [owner](https://github.com/nditcommunity/ndit-website), with any questions right in the PR's "Conversation" tab.
-10. Owners and other contributors will check it out when you'd like us to do so.
+10. **Receive review:** Owners will do a review of code or questions.
-11. When it's good to go, owners will merge the ticket into `main`.
+11. **Merging:** When it's good to go, an owner will merge the ticket into `main`.
-12. Thank you for contributing as a volunteer to this open-source, social-good project!
+12. **Thank you!** We appreciate you contributing as a volunteer to this open-source, social-good project.

-## Who is allowed to move tickets to "To Do"?
+### Who is allowed to move tickets to "To Do"?

 Anyone can move a ticket from "To Do" > "In Progress" > "Code Review" as they work, but we currently only allow only owners to move specifically from "Planning" > "To Do".